datacarpentry/python-ecology-lesson/_episodes/01-starting-with-data.md

 surveys_df
 ```

-which prints contents like above.
+which prints contents like below.

-Note: if the output is too wide to print on your narrow terminal window, you may see something
-slightly different as the large set of data scrolls past.
-You may see simply the last column
+Note: if the output is too wide to print on your narrow terminal window, you may see something slightly different as the large set of data scrolls past.
+You may see simply the last column of data:
-of data:

 ```python
 17        NaN
 18        NaN